UDST/urbanaccess/README.md

 * Resulting networks are designed to be used to compute accessibility metrics using the open source network analysis tool [Pandana](https://github.com/UDST/pandana)

 ## Current status
-UrbanAccess is currently in a alpha release.
+UrbanAccess is currently in a alpha release and only compatible with Python 2.x.
 Further code refinements are expected.

 *Forthcoming improvements:*
 - Tutorial/demo
 - Unit tests
+- Python 3
+- pep8 compliance

 ## Reporting bugs
 Please report any bugs you encounter via [GitHub issues](https://github.com/UDST/urbanaccess/issues).